 Ulcerative colitis (UC) is a condition that causes your colon or parts of it to become inflamed.

-Ulcerative colitis is a condition that causes the colon or parts of the colon to become inflamed.
-In left-sided ulcerative colitis, inflammation occurs only on the left side of your colon.
-It’s also known as distal ulcerative colitis.
+In left-sided UC, inflammation occurs only on the left side of your colon.
+It’s also known as distal UC.

-In this form of ulcerative colitis, inflammation stretches from the rectum to the splenic flexure.
-The splenic flexure is the name of a bend in your colon, near your spleen.
-It’s located on the left side of your abdomen.
+In this form of UC, inflammation stretches from your rectum to your splenic flexure.
+The splenic flexure is the name of a bend in the colon, near your spleen.
+It’s located on the left side of the abdomen.